Officer injured in Auckland hit-and-run; man charged

 Around 30 minutes later, an officer was deploying road spikes on the corner of Manukau Station Road and Osterley Way, in Manukau, in an attempt to stop the vehicle when they were allegedly struck by the vehicle, police said.

-The vehicle fled the scene, and a large police response, involving the police Eagle helicopter, was launched in response.
+The vehicle fled the scene, and a large police response, involving the police Eagle helicopter, was launched.

 The operation led to a "significant disruption" to traffic in Auckland City.